lxlovelxc/Final-Thesis/README.md

 change the path in line 106 to your Desktop, and Create a new folder named ne, change it in line 184, then you can run it.

+You can download the Test Data hg19_pbmc3k to have a test.